aws-ia/terraform-cloudera-cdp/README.md

 <!-- BEGIN_TF_DOCS -->
 # Terraform Module for CDP Prerequisites

 This module automates the deployment of Cloudera Data Platform (CDP) Public Cloud on AWS Cloud.
-It contains resource files and example variable definition files for both the creation of the prerequisite AWS resources and setting up of CDP service.
+It contains resource files and example variable definition files for both the creation of the prerequisite AWS resources and CDP services.

 You can read more about [CDP Public Cloud](https://docs.cloudera.com/cdp-public-cloud/cloud/overview/topics/cdp-public-cloud.html) or [Creating and managing CDP deployments](https://docs.cloudera.com/cdp-public-cloud/cloud/getting-started/topics/cdp-creating_and_managing_cdp_deployments.html#cdp_creating_and_managing_cdp_deployments) in the Cloudera documentation.

-This repository provider a module that allows you to perform the following:
+This repository provides a module that allows you to perform the following:
-* Create AWS networking resources required by a CDP deployment following the reference  [network architectures](https://docs.cloudera.com/cdp-public-cloud/cloud/aws-refarch/topics/cdp-pc-aws-refarch-taxonomy.html)  or
+* Create AWS networking resources required by a CDP deployment following the [network reference architectures](https://docs.cloudera.com/cdp-public-cloud/cloud/aws-refarch/topics/cdp-pc-aws-refarch-taxonomy.html).
 * Deploy CDP in an existing VPC by specifying target subnets and security groups.
-* Create or import S3 buckets for CDP to store data, logs, audit and metadata
+* Create or import S3 buckets for CDP to store data, logs, audit and metadata.
-* Define a cross-account policy and role that your CDP tenant can use to interact with your AWS Cloud account
+* Define a cross-account policy and role that your CDP tenant can use to interact with your AWS Cloud account.
 * Deploy the core services of CDP (environment and data lake service) and the required configuration (credential, default locations, storage access permissions).

-This module give you flexibility by allowing a high degree of customization.
+This module also gives you the flexibility to choose between a simple reference setup and a high degree of customization.
 The [examples](./examples) directory has example AWS Cloud deployments for different scenarios:
 * `ex01-minimal-inputs` uses the minimum set of inputs for the module.
 This can be used to quickly set up a reference deployment of CDP in a newly created, empty AWS account with access over the internet.
 This option is ideal for getting started with CDP.
 * `ex02-existing-vpc` creates a VPC and subnets outside of the module and passes this as an additional input.
 CDP deployment then uses these network assets rather than creating new ones.
+This is intended as an example for bringing your existing networking infrastructure and installing CDP inside.
 * `ex03-all_inputs_specified` contains an example with all input parameters for the module.

 In each directory an example `terraform.tfvars.sample` values file is included to show input variable values.